Charlotta Lönnqvist

-Charlotta Maria Lönnqvist (4 February 1815 Siuntio – 27 April 1891 Siuntio) was a Finnish cultural personality.
-She is mainly known as the benefactor of Aleksis Kivi who lived in her cottage in 1864-1871.
+Charlotta Maria Lönnqvist (4 February 1815 Siuntio – 27 April 1891 Siuntio) was a Finnish, Swedish-speaking cultural personality.
+She is mainly known as the benefactor of Aleksis Kivi who lived in her cottage, Fanjukars, in 1864-1871.
 She was also a known wolfer, who was awarded a prize by the Finnish Hunting Association for her skills.

 Life

 Charlotta Lönnqvist was the daughter of the soldier Jonas Lönnqvist and Maria Forsström.
 She never married.
-After the death of her parents, she inherited her childhood cottage.
-She had a small saving capital and occasionally earned some money catering at weddings and funerals.
-From 1864 to 1871, Aleksis Kivi lived with her.
+After the death of her parents, she inherited her childhood cottage, Fanjunkars, originally called Bruses.
+Lönnqvist had a small saving capital and occasionally earned some money catering at weddings and funerals.
+In addition to catering, she even taught girls from larger manor houses how to take care of the household.

+From 1864 to 1871, the National Author of Finland, Aleksis Kivi, lived with her.
+Kivi was not unfamiliar with Siuntio as he had lived there before at his brother's farm house in Purnus.
 It was regarded improper for a male to live alone with a female of the same class (in which neither was employed by the other), and this caused rumors that they were lovers.
+Kivi wrote major part of his whole production in Fanjunkars.
+For instance, Seven Brothers was written in Fanjunkars.

-Charlotta Lönnqvist participated in charity, and her relief work during the famine of 1866-68 ruined her.
+Charlotta Lönnqvist participated in charity, and her relief work during the famine of 1866-1868 ruined her.
 Kivi therefore gave her an income from his writings in 1869.
+Lönnqvist died in Siuntio at the age of 76.
+She was buried in Siuntio cemetery, near St. Peter's Church, together with her parents.

+Legacy

+Lönnqvist is celebrated in Siuntio with various memorials.
+Her house, Fanjunkars, was destroyed during the Soviet lease of the Porkkala Naval Base after the Second World War.
+In 2006, Fanjunkars was reconstructed in the municipal centre with financial support from the European Union.

+A large memorial bronze slab, designed by Alvar Aalto, dedicated to Aleksis Kivi and Charlotta Lönnqvist, is situated in front of Fanjunkars.
+Additionally, a road in Siuntio municipal centre has been named after Lönnqvist.

+In May 2025, it was announced that artist Iida Nurminen had won a competition for a new Siuntio memorial to Lönnqvist.
+The competition, organised by the Sjundby Traditionsförening, offered a first prize of 2,000 euros.
+Nurminen's winning design, Gynnarinnan - Laupiatar (English: The Benefactress), is a life-sized bronze sculpture depicting Lönnqvist sitting on a large piece of granite with a goose beside her.
+According to current plans, the sculpture will be erected in front of Fanjunkars croft in Siuntio on 12 May 2027.